developer-portal/content/tools/docker/docker-1.md

 To create the `docker` group and add your user:

 ```
-$ sudo groupadd docker
+$ sudo groupadd docker && sudo gpasswd -a ${USER} docker && sudo systemctl restart docker
-$ sudo usermod -aG docker your_username
+$ newgrp docker
 ```

-You have to log out and log back in for these changes to take effect.
+You have to log out and log back in (or restart Docker daemon and use `newgrp` commnad as mentioned here) for these changes to take effect.
 Then you can verify if your changes were successful by running Docker without `sudo`.